 The tour guide will pick you up from your hotel in the Sacred Valley after breakfast around 7.00 am.
 You will travel to the Inca Trail with your backpack and a small duffle bag with 7 kilos; the rest of your luggage, you will give to the driver, who will transfer back to Cusco and deliver to the new hotel after the Inca Trail.
 The duffle bags will be given during day 2 with the Sacred Valley tour guide and a short briefing for the Trek.

-During the Inca Trail, you will have a backpack with all essentials for the day, which you are responsible for carrying all the time.
+During the Inca Trail, you will have a backpack with all the essentials for the day, which you are responsible for carrying all the time.
 You will also have duffle bags where you will put all hiking gear for the 4-day trek; porters carry this bag.

 After the Inca Trail, your luggage will be waiting in Cusco.